 So that you will take full advantage of SaaS software architecture.

 SaaS Marketing or How You Can Benefit from the SaaS Startup Trend?

 SaaS is growing mainly due to overall technology adoption growth in the world by big and small businesses.

-73% of organizations are either switching or planning to switch all their systems to SaaS platforms.
+73% of organizations are either switching or planning to switch all their systems to Software as a Service platforms.

 Gartner predicts that by the end of 2022, end-user spending on SaaS products will reach $489 billion.

 So we’ll have more robots and more software and hardware products replacing jobs and human labor.